Alejo-digilytics/NER_with_preprocess/README.md

         "Tag": BILUO tag with entity and position "NER": general entities for the token given by Spacy

-This data frame is saved in `Data/NER_DF` where it is then used to train the model
+This data frame is saved in `Data/NER_DF` where it will be then used to fine tune the model.